-It is clear that the Fire and Rescue Authority's financial and non-financial performance in 2021/22 continues to be good.
-The revenue underspend of £2.582m is a strong position following a challenging year and will be contributed to reserves to fund essential future capital spend.
+It is clear that the Fire and Rescue Authority's financial and non-financial performance in 2022/23 continues to be good.
+The revenue underspend of £0.165m is a strong position following a challenging year given the impact in particular of high inflation on the budget.
+This amount will be contributed to reserves to fund essential future capital spend.
 Capital spend was lower than initially planned but is expected to increase significantly over the coming years.
-The Authority has sufficient reserves and balances to provide financial resilience for 2022/23 although the impact of inflation and the lack of multi-year funding settlement mean that there is a great deal of uncertainty.
+The Authority has sufficient reserves and balances to provide financial resilience for 2023/24 although the impact of inflation and the lack of multi-year funding settlement mean that there is a great deal of uncertainty.

-There are potential risks as highlighted above, but there are well established and robust risk management processes in place and, together with robust financial management and reporting, the Combined Fire Authority is in a very strong position.
+There are potential risks as highlighted above, but there are well established and robust risk management processes in place and, together with robust financial management and reporting, this puts the Fire Authority is in a good position to face future risks and challenges.